janmarthedal/janmr.com/_posts/2014-04-02-thales-theorem-illustrated.markdown

   </div>
 </figure>

-Thales' Theorem: If A, B and C are points on a circle where the segment AC is a diameter, then the angle at B is a right angle (try dragging the point at B).
+Thales' Theorem: If A, B and C are points on a circle with the segment AC as a diameter, then the angle at B is a right angle (try dragging the point at B).